RItikaSRivastav/RecipeBook-KMP/README.md

 ## Technical Requirements
 Programming Language:  Kotlin + jetpackCompose using KMP, MVVM architecture
-API: using Ktor for API calls to fetch recipe data.
+API: using Ktor for API calls to fetch recipe data
 Design: Material Design used in this KMP-project
 Images: coil for images loading